 $4,750.00 to establish priorities for the township and allow council to lay the groundwork for new/renewed community investment.

-$3,346.00 to advance knowledge to offer more services/options to clients and add credibility to this start-up venture.
+$3,346.00 to advance knowledge to offer more services/options aligning with market demand and add credibility to a start-up venture.

 City of Pembroke